sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 The STEAM framework is a mnemonic shortcut to remember your most important assets.
 It stands for:

-* **S**upport : Your social capital.
+* **Support**: Your social capital.
 The help of others, whom you can call upon to assist you in your endeavours or to provide you with advice.
   This can be in the form of a mentor, a coach, a friend, or a colleague.
-* **T**ime : The amount of time you have available to invest in activities.
+* **Time**: The amount of time you have available to invest in activities.
 The baseline is similar for everyone, as we all have 24 hours in a day.
 How we spend this time, is what makes the difference.
-* **E**nergy : How energetic you feel.
+* **Energy**: How energetic you feel.
 This can be influenced by your physical and mental health, as well as your emotional state.
   It is important to be aware of your energy levels, as they can influence your ability to undertake tasks, your performance, and the quality of your work.
-* **A**ttention : How much focus you can apply to any given task.
+* **Attention**: How much focus you can apply to any given task.
 Roughly speaking, this is your ability to filter out distractions and be engaged with the task at hand.
-* **M**oney : Your financial assets, the amount of funds you have to invest in activities, products, or services.
+* **Money**: Your financial assets, the amount of funds you have to invest in activities, products, or services.

 {{< image src="/images/practices/steam_concept.png"
 alt="Overview of the different elements of the STEAM mnemonic model."